 Increasing children’s access to mental health, dental, and vision care.

-Reducing childhood lead poisoning in the region and across the Commonwealth.
+Preventing childhood lead poisoning in the region and across the Commonwealth and ensuring every child is tested twice before turning two years old.

 Legislator Look Up